sonjaka/graph-rewriting-as-a-service/README.md

 When the server is running, you can access SwaggerUI / OpenAPI via the following url:

 https://<api_host>:<api_port>/documentation
-This will expose all RESTful API Endpoints
+This will show API Endpoints